 For successful rooting, it’s best to propagate in spring or early summer when the plant is actively growing.
 This also gives you the chance to take a cutting from the new growth, which is far more likely to develop roots.
 Cuttings taken over fall or winter are unlikely to develop roots, even if other conditions are met.

 Post propagating care is also vital to root growth.
 Misting regularly and keeping the soil moist will create the right environment.
-Keep temperatures above 70F and keep the cutting out of direct sunlight to stop it from drying out too quickly.
+Keep temperatures above 70F and keep the cutting out of direct sunlight to stop it from drooping or drying out too quickly.